Shippable/docs/sources/deploy/tutorial/continuous-deployment-to-google-kubernetes-engine-kubectl.md

 ###6.
 Define the `jobs` section of the `shippable.yml`
 A job is the actual execution unit of the assembly line.
 Here we are adding `deployBEAppKctl_GKE` by adding this to the `jobs` section of `shippable.yml`.

-In this job, we are going to do the following things
+In this job, we are going to do three things

 * First, we are going to prep the templatized kube files (wildcards APP_LABEL, APP_IMG & APP_TAG) with actual values from input resouces
 * Second, we are going initialize a connection to the cluster using gcloud
 * Lastly, we are going to deploy to the cluster using kubectl